Hereditary property: In model theory

-In a matroid, every subset of an independent set is again independent.
-This is also sometimes called the hereditary property.

 In set theory

 Recursive definitions using the adjective "hereditary" are often encountered in set theory.

 A set is said to be hereditary (or pure) if all of its elements are hereditary sets.
 It is vacuously true that the empty set is a hereditary set, and thus the set $\{\varnothing\}$ containing only the empty set $\varnothing$ is a hereditary set, and recursively so is $\{\varnothing, \{\varnothing \}\}$, for example.
 In formulations of set theory that are intended to be interpreted in the von Neumann universe or to express the content of Zermelo–Fraenkel set theory, all sets are hereditary, because the only sort of object that is even a candidate to be an element of a set is another set.
 Thus the notion of hereditary set is interesting only in a context in which there may be urelements.

 A couple of notions are defined analogously: